quexeky/quexeky-auth/README.md

 An authentication service for my own websites.
 Learning how credential management systems, OAuth, and other things work.
 Hosted on CloudFlare

+This repository assumes a pre-existing setup of [Cloudflare User Data](https://github.com/quexeky/cloudflare-user-data) and [Cloudflare User DB](https://github.com/quexeky/cloudflare-user-db) in that order.
+See those pages for setup.

 # Setup
 This setup assumes a pre-configured wrangler CLI, although includes the package itself within the dependencies.
 For more details, see
 [Cloudflare Docs](https://developers.cloudflare.com/workers/wrangler/install-and-update/) \